coanda/dactl/doc/source/config.rst

 Channel Treeview
 ^^^^^^^^^^^^^^^^

 This section shows how to add a channel treeview to a configuration file.
+The columns of the treeview will appear in the same order as the configuration file.
+Channels can be put in to groups that can expand or collapse when the category name is activated.

 .. code-block:: xml
    :linenos: